AMT and ISOs

 Triggering AMT with an ISO exercise isn’t necessarily a bad thing.
 It could be worthwhile to deal with AMT in order to start the long-term capital gains (qualifying disposition) clock and potentially have the MTC to recover annually.
 And sometimes, AMT is unavoidable when exercising any number of ISOs at all.

 The AMT adjustment on ISO exercises is a relatively simple concept in theory, but in practice can be complicated and confusing, and often puts tens or hundreds of thousands of dollars at stake.
 Many factors come into play when deciding how many shares to exercise, when to exercise them, and how much AMT to trigger (if any).
 Working with financial and tax advisors who understand the ins and outs of ISOs and AMT is critical to ensure you’re able to make the most out of your equity compensation and don’t inadvertently throw money away by overpaying taxes.
 Want to talk about your ISO exercise strategy?
-Send us an email or schedule a time to chat.
+Send me an email or schedule a time to talk.